serginc21/alphabacktest/docs/README.md

 alphabacktest is a library that aims at bringing algorithmic trading to all Pyhton programmers via a very simple set of methods that allow backtesting any trading strategy anyone can come up with, allowing external functions or modules.

 You can find below an example of the structure to use when working with alphabacktest.
 The module is designed to be inherited in a new class created by the user and call the methods within the class. ```Backtest()``` has the engine to run the backtest chronologically and calls ```strategy()``` at each point in the data.
-The variables passed on to the function are ```list``` types with the previous quote for each point for all the prices (high,close...) and volume; except for ```dtime``` which is a string representing the current data point.
+The variables passed on to the function are ```list``` types with the previous quotes at each point for all the prices (high,close...) and volumes; except for ```dtime``` which is a string representing the current data point.

 ```python
 from alphabacktest import Backtest